 “Will my insurance cover the cost of my prosthesis?”

 Insurance companies typically provide coverage for one prosthesis every two years for unilateral patients or two prostheses every two years for bilateral patients.
 Because of that two-year limit, it is very important to be sized correctly.
 If you are sized incorrectly, you will not be eligible to re-submit for the correctly sized prosthesis for two years.
 That is why we recommend waiting until all of your swelling has gone down.
+We participate with many of the main providers in the area, including CDPHP, Medicare, MVP, Blue Cross Blue Shield of Northeastern NY, and Empire Blue Cross.
+For more information on our insurance policies and guidelines, please head HERE.

 “Do I need a prescription?”

 Your doctor will need to write a prescription for “mastectomy bras” and a “breast prosthesis” if you plan to submit these products to your insurance company.
+You will need to bring the prescription with you to your appointment.

 “When do I get the mastectomy bra?”